hxw0320/SAM-Rubik-Cube-Solver/README.md

 # This is the code for our Rubik Cube Solver project:

-In order to running this code, you need download the [SAM2](https://github.com/facebookresearch/sam2)
+In order to running this code, you need download the [SAM2](https://github.com/facebookresearch/sam2) directly and install [kociemba](https://pypi.org/project/kociemba/) package by using `$ pip install kociemba`

 And then you need put them under the [notebooks](https://github.com/facebookresearch/sam2/tree/main/notebooks) folder.